dsgriffin/nft-timelines/README.md

 For example, semi-fungible blockchain collectibles were first popularized on Bitcoin by both Ascribe & Spells of Genesis, before exploding in popularity when the ERC-1155 standard was released on Ethereum in 2019.

-The key point to remember is that **all NFTs are ownable, tradable (except soulbound tokens) tokens that represent something**.
+The key point is that **NFTs are ownable, tradable (except soulbound tokens) tokens that represent something**.

 The entries and dates in all of the timelines found here therefore go by the earliest date where the NFT itself fully existed; it could be ownable, it could be tradable (except for soulbound tokens) and it represented something.